mbbo128/parchemin/vim.md

 - delete left : X
 - go to the end of a parenthesis:%
 - delete all line : D or dd
+- go to paragraph above : +
+- got to paragraph under : -